flaxandteal/arches-rbac-permissions/README.md

 the NI Historic Environment Division, who provided valuable insights and feedback to functionality.

+The base of this Arches Application is from [@chiatt](github.com/chiatt)'s Arches Dashboard example project.

+Thanks are due to the Arches Core team at [Farallon](https://www.fargeo.com/) and [GCI](https://www.getty.edu/conservation/) for the fantastic Arches project.

 A number of ancillary files, including linting, doc generation and CI, were taking from the Apache2-licensed [DeWReT](https://github.com/flaxandteal/dewret) library.